MaksimDzhangirov/backendBankExample/docs/part58-eng.md

 ![](../images/part58/2.png)

-It will take about 2 seconds to complete because of the sleep statement.
+It will take about 2 seconds to complete because of the `Sleep()` statement.
 But now, if we look at the logs,

 ```shell
 11:13AM INF enqueued task max_retry=10 payload="{\"username\":\"alice11\"}" queue=critical type=task:send_verify_email